 1. Place the freshly ground coffee in the mason jar.

 2. Add enough cold water to fill the jar halfway.
 Stir.

 3. Fill the jar the rest of the way with cold water.
 Stir again.

-5. When the brewing time is up, place the mesh strainer over a bowl and line the strainer with a coffee filter.
+5. When the brewing time is up, place the mesh strainer over a large bowl and line the strainer with a coffee filter.
 This is to keep the finer grounds from getting into the bowl.